Is Brazilian Jiu-Jitsu Safe for Beginners?

 1. The Tap-Out System

-The most important safety mechanism in BJJ is the tap.
+The most important safety system in Brazilian Jiu-Jitsu is the tap.

 3. Controlled Sparring